 The Minimum Income Floor doesn’t apply to everyone.
 If it doesn’t apply to you, your payments will be based on what you actually earn through self-employment.

-If it does apply to you then when the DWP work out your Universal Credit payment each month, they’ll use the higher of your real earnings and your ‘Minimum Income Floor’ – how much they expect you to earn each month.
-The amount is different for each person, because not everyone is expected to work the same number of hours.
+If it does apply to you then, when the DWP work out your Universal Credit payment each month, they’ll use either your real earnings or your ‘Minimum Income Floor’ (how much they expect you to earn), whichever is higher.

 For more information see the guide on the gov.uk website – click here.

 CORONAVIRUS: The Minimum Income Floor (MIF) was suspended for everyone during the Coronavirus outbreak, but it is being reintroduced.
 If your business is still affected by the coronavirus pandemic, let your Work Coach know.

 If your UC payment stops because your earnings increase

 As your income increases, your payment will reduce until you’re earning enough to no longer be awarded Universal Credit.
 Your payment will then be stopped.
 You’ll be told when this happens.

 If your earnings decrease after this, or you have another change that means you need financial support and you want to restart your Universal Credit payment, you’ll can either:

 - Reclaim UC (if your award stopped less than 6 months ago) – you do this by signing in to your online account